RobinMeis/ESP8266-MQTT-RF/README.md

 Bad!
 You might use test servers like test.mosquitto.org.
 BUT: Anybody would be able to switch your sockets

 ## Disclaimer
 Please make shure not to plug in any devices that are not meant to run unattended.
-Imagine you neighbor has the same house/unit code and accidently switches your devices.
+Imagine your neighbor has the same house/unit code and accidently switches your devices (like a heater).
 Please be careful